ChaosHour/go-gtids/README.md

    - Build binaries for all platforms
    - Create archives (tar.gz for Unix, zip for Windows)
    - Generate checksums
-   - Create a GitHub release with changelog
+   - Create a GitHub release

 ### Local Release Testing